ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/list_content.md

 The following example shows how to render the children of a Folder.

-In the [content view configuration](../templates/template_configuration.md), add the following view for the Folder Content Type:
+First, in the [content view configuration](../templates/template_configuration.md), add the following view for the Folder Content Type:

 ``` yaml
 [[= include_file('code_samples/front/list_content/config/packages/views.yaml', 8, 22) =]]